Abstract sumi e Print “Pure Contradiction” by Marilyn Wells

 “His self-composed, paradoxical, epitaph says: ‘Rose, oh pure contradiction, joy / of being no one’s sleep under so many lids.’
 One peels back layers upon layers of Rilke’s poetry, only to find nothingness, emptiness.
 Or perhaps, with a shock of recognition, the reader comes face to face with himself, “exposed on the cliffs of the heart”.

-The fine print you order is made from archival, museum quality giclée ink and hot press, acid-free 100% cotton rag media with a fine-tooth surface.
+This is a Limited Edition Fine Art Print, numbered and signed, made from archival, museum quality giclée ink on hot press, acid-free 100% cotton rag media with a fine-tooth surface.
 Each will have an additional 1/4” white border to accommodate most framing needs, or which you can cut off if you wish.
 It is packaged in a crystal clear envelope with a sturdy back board for shipping and framing protection.

 Each print will be hand signed on the back by the artist along with a stamp of authentication.

-For all prints, expect 7 business days working time, as each is hand printed just before shipping.
+For all prints, expect 10 business days working time, as each is hand printed just before shipping, although usually less time is needed.
 Contact me for any other questions.

 Original - AVAILABLE